codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-heroku.md

 ---
 title: "Deploy to Heroku"
-description: "Deploying your application or image to Heroku"
+description: "Deploy your application or image to Heroku"
 group: example-catalog
 sub_group: cd-examples
 toc: true